Kleeserchersdag/Niklosdag traditions explained

 Housécker and his switch

 Kleeschen's sidekick, Housécker, is usually dressed in dark clothes, there to give naughty children a flick of his switch (branches used as a whip).
-The bad guy is said to have been a butcher who killed three lost children who wandered into his shop.
+There are many stories about his origin, including that this bad guy is said to have been a butcher who killed three lost children who wandered into his shop.
 When the bishop visited him, he brought the children (salted and stored in the cellar) back to life, and transformed the butcher into Housécker as punishment, condemning him to follow Saint Nicolas in shame.

 Shoes first, then a plate